Tearnote/Minote/README.md

 ## Building
 Developed on Windows in a MSYS2 UCRT environment.
 Requires CMake and the Vulkan SDK installed; no other external dependencies.
-Standard CMake build process, the Ninja Multi-Config generator is recommended.
+Standard CMake build process, the Ninja Multi-Config generator is recommended. `Debug` and `Release` profiles are self-explanatory; `RelWithDebInfo` is designed for CPU and GPU profiling.

 ## Libraries used
 - [`volk`](https://github.com/zeux/volk) (MIT)